-Successful completion of Cadet Engineer's Qualification Exam by the end of the first class cruise is required in order to receive sea time and academic credit for the first class cruise.
+Successful completion of Cadet Engineer's Qualification Exam by the end of the First Class cruise is required in order to receive sea time and academic credit for the First Class cruise.
 Cadets who do not pass the CE Exam will be required to make another senior cruise with MMA.

-6. Plate Exams
+6. P&ID Exams

 All Engineering Cadets, including all Fourth Class Cadets will demonstrate their knowledge of shipboard engineering systems by taking a plate exam.
-Plate exams will be administered at the same time as the Training Exam.
+P&ID exams will be administered at the same time as the Training Exam.

-The format of the plate exam is as follows.
+The format of the P&ID exam is as follows.
 Students will be provided with a blank sheet of paper and a system will be chosen from the list below.
 Students will then have 30 minutes to produce a neat, accurate, labeled drawing of the selected system.